Orthogonal polynomials and diffusion operators: The bounded solutions in dimension 2

 \section{The bounded solutions in dimension 2}

-In this Section, we concentrate on the DOP problem in dimension 2 for bounded domains.
-The central result of this section is the following \bthm In $\bR^2$, up to affine transformations, there are exactly a one parameter family and 10 relatively compact sets for which there exist a solution for the DOP problem: the triangle, the square, the disk, and the areas bounded by two co-axial parabolas, by one parabola and two tangent lines, by one parabola, a tangent line and the line parallel to the axis of the parabola, by a nodal cubic, by a cuspidal cubic and one tangent, by a cuspidal cubic and a line parallel to the axis of the cubic (that is a line passing through the infinite point of the cubic), by a swallow tail, or by a deltoid curve (see Section~\ref{comments.models} for more details).
+In this section, we concentrate on the DOP problem in dimension 2 for bounded domains.
+The central result of this section is the following

+\bthm In $\bR^2$, up to affine transformations, there are exactly 10 relatively compact sets and a one-parameter family for which there exists a solution for the DOP problem: the triangle, the square, the disk, and the areas bounded by two co-axial parabolas, by one parabola and two tangent lines, by one parabola, its axis, and a tangent line, by the nodal cubic $y^2=x^2+x^3$, by the cuspidal cubic $y^2=x^3$ and one tangent, by the cuspidal cubic $y^2=x^3$ and the vertical line $x=1$, by a swallow tail, or by a deltoid curve (see Section~\ref{comments.models} for more details). \ethm